Lemoncode/master-frontend-lemoncode/05-testing/01-react/01-base/05-async/README.md

 ```

-- should throw an error with "Too much Github API calls!" when it rejects the request with 403 status code:
+Should throw an error with "Too much Github API calls!" when it rejects the request with 403 status code:

 ### ./src/api.spec.ts